jfet97/andreasimonecostadotdev/content/posts/What the heck are reverse mapped types?.en.md

 ## Further limitations

-It follows a list of limitations that you should be aware of when using reverse mapped types that I'm not discussing them in detail here:
+It follows a list of limitations that you should be aware of when using reverse mapped types that I'm not discussing in detail here:

 * [https://github.com/microsoft/TypeScript/issues/48798](https://github.com/microsoft/TypeScript/issues/48798)
 * [https://github.com/microsoft/TypeScript/issues/51612](https://github.com/microsoft/TypeScript/issues/51612)